Distinguished Service and Engaged Research Graduate Student Award in Relation to Diversity Efforts

 4. If no suitable candidate is identified in a given year, the award will not be made.

-5. The DEIA-GSA award and DSERG award should not be given to the same individual in the same year in order to recognize a larger number of graduate students engaged in diversity efforts.
+5. The JEDI-GSA award and DSERG award should not be given to the same individual in the same year in order to recognize a larger number of graduate students engaged in diversity efforts.
 The GSA Chair will be informed of the winner of the DSERG award once it is announced; the AAAL Office will have this information.
-The DSERG winner can be eligible for a GSA travel award other than the DEIA award if they meet other eligibility requirements.
+The DSERG winner can be eligible for a GSA travel award other than the JEDI award if they meet other eligibility requirements.

 Nominations will be assessed based on the extent to which they address the following questions:

 - What contributions to the interests of previously underrepresented or minoritized groups in the field of applied linguistics have been made?

 - How do these efforts raise public awareness of important social issues connected to language?

 - What opportunities for collaboration and dialogue among all members of AAAL have been created or enhanced?

 For questions about the Distinguished Service and Engaged Research Graduate Student, email info@AAAL.org.

 - June – July: Committee undertakes review and deliberation